rspec path/to/my_spec.rb:line

 it { is_expected.to be_eligible_to_vote }

-syntax lets you define an expectation on an explicit object.
+should syntax lets you define an expectation on an explicit object.

 ruby